 The Canadian Mental Health Association, Windsor-Essex County Branch (CMHA-WECB) in partnership with the Windsor-Essex County Health Unit (WECHU) is leading a campaign to bring awareness about mental health promotion and suicide prevention.
-We have gathered a large network of community partners to plan and organize the third annual Suicide Prevention Awareness campaign.
-This year, events will occur throughout the month of September (click here for the 2018 Calendar of Events).The Suicide Prevention Awareness Month planning group includes representatives from all sectors including Workplace, Health Services, Community, School Boards, and Post-Secondary Institutions.
+We have gathered a large network of community partners to plan, organize and celebrate the fifth anniversary of our Suicide Prevention Awareness campaign.
+This year, events will occur throughout the month of September (click here for the 2020 Calendar of Events).The Suicide Prevention Awareness Month planning group includes representatives from all sectors including Workplace, Health Services, Police and Emergency Services, Community, School Boards, and Post-Secondary Institutions.

 Why are we Focusing on Suicide Prevention?